 How to serve & store

-Serve the buns piping hot with a side of Chinkiang black vinegar dipping sauce and chili oil if you like.
+Serve the pan-fried pork buns piping hot with a side of Chinkiang black vinegar dipping sauce and chili oil if you like.

-Store any leftovers in an airtight container in the fridge for up to 1 week.
+Store any leftover pork buns in an airtight container in the fridge for up to 1 week.

-You can also freeze the buns in a freezer-safe container prior to pan-frying.
+You can freeze the raw pork buns (before pan-frying) in an airtight freezer-safe container for up to 3 months.

 Other recipes you may like